Schwarzschild deformed supergravity background: possible geometry origin of fermion generations and mass hierarchy

 To conclude this section, a few remarks about UV and IR branes named above.
-At the UV end the extrinsic curvature, that is logarithmic derivative over $z$ of scale factors of subspaces $M_{(4)}$, $S^{1}$ and $S^{4}$ of metric (\ref{6}), and also derivative of scalar field $\phi(z)$ are non-zero, hence $Z_{2}$ symmetry and corresponding Israel junction conditions on the codimension one Planck brane $M_{(4)} \otimes S^{1} \otimes S^{4}$ demand anisotropy of the UV-brane energy-momentum tensor.
+At the UV end the extrinsic curvature, that is logarithmic derivative over $z$ of scale factors of subspaces $M_{(4)}$, $S^{1}$ and $S^{4}$ of metric (\ref{6}), and also derivative of scalar field $\phi(z)$ are non-zero.
+Hence $Z_{2}$ symmetry and corresponding Israel junction conditions on the codimension one Planck brane $M_{(4)} \otimes S^{1} \otimes S^{4}$ demand anisotropy of the UV-brane energy-momentum tensor.
 It is always possible to introduce the brane action which dependence on space-time metric and on scalar field ensures the fulfillment of the UV jump conditions.
 A more detailed discussion of this topic is beyond the scope of the present paper.

-The case of the codimension two brane $M_{(4)} \otimes S^{4}$ at the IR end of the throat (\ref{6}) is theoretically less trivial \cite{Navarro1} - \cite{cod2}, while in our case it is technically more simple since there are no discontinuities on the brane in the extrinsic curvatures of brane's subspaces and in the derivative of scalar field.
-Using near $z = z_{IR}$ the coordinate transformation $z \to \tau$ (\ref{8}), it can be seen that dependence of scaling factors and of scalar field on the radial variable $\tau$ have the form $a + b\tau^{2}$ ($a \ne 0$), that is they smoothly change over the brane at $\tau = 0$.
+The case of the codimension two brane $M_{(4)} \otimes S^{4}$ at the IR end of the throat (\ref{6}) is theoretically less trivial \cite{Navarro1} - \cite{cod2}, while in our case it is technically more simple since there are no discontinuities on the brane in the extrinsic curvatures of brane's subspaces, and in the derivative of scalar field, which is evident if metric (\ref{9}) is considered near $z = z_{IR}$.